 Don’t miss out on the Relaxation Room with its amazing cocoon-like pods that you can nestle in and forget the world.
-This is also one of the best places to stay at in Cornwall so treat yourself for a very special night!
+This is also one of the best places to stay in Cornwall so treat yourself for a very special night.

 Enjoy a local Cornish pasty